Vardhman2712/GeeksForGeeks-POTD/README.md

 # GeeksForGeeks-POTD
-In this repository i will upload the solutions of POTD with a brief description.
+In this repository i will upload the solutions of POTD with a brief description in Java language.